giodc/webba/README.md

 ```

 3. **Access the web interface**:
-   - Open your browser and navigate to `http://your-server-ip`
+   - Open your browser and navigate to `http://your-server-ip:3000`
+   - Complete the initial setup (create admin account)
-   - Start deploying applications immediately!
+   - Start deploying applications!

 ### First Application